 Colorado P.E.O.
 Charitable Corporation

-CPCC was originally organized in 1949 as a fund to collect donations for the purpose of fulfilling the charitable mission of P.E.O. in Colorado.
+CPCC was originally organized as Colorado Foundation Fund in 1949 to collect donations for the purpose of fulfilling the charitable mission of P.E.O. in Colorado.
 By 1963 there were sufficient funds to purchase property in Colorado Springs and construct a residential home for P.E.O. members which was named Colorado P.E.O.
 Chapter House.
 In an effort to attract additional individual donations and endowments, application was made in 1965 to the Internal Revenue Service to be granted the charitable status of 501(c)(3), thus allowing individual donations to be tax deductible.
-CPCC’s ability to provide charitable considerations was expanded in 2012 with the transfer of Colorado Marguerite Fund from the oversight of Colorado State Chapter to Colorado P.E.O.
+CPCC’s ability to provide charitable deductions for qualified donors was expanded in 2012 with the transfer of Colorado Marguerite Fund from the oversight of Colorado State Chapter to Colorado P.E.O.
 Charitable Corporation.
-Today, the 501(c)(3) status of our member-owned corporation helps allow our two projects – Chapter House and Marguerite Fund – to serve the charitable needs of our sisters.
+Today, the 501(c)(3) status of our member-owned corporation helps allow our two projects – Chapter House and Marguerite Fund – to serve the charitable needs of our sisters and others.
 The name of our corporation has gone from “Colorado Foundation Fund” in 1949 to “Colorado P.E.O.
 Chapter House, Inc.” in 1965 and finally to “Colorado P.E.O.
 Charitable Corporation” in 2012.
 The name changes reflect the evolution of the charitable purpose of the organization.

 How is CPCC funded?

 Colorado P.E.O.
-Charitable Corporation is a member-owned organization which operates under the guidance of a Board of Directors, the Colorado Executive Board and, ultimately, the Executive Board of P.E.O.
+Charitable Corporation is a member-owned organization that operates under the direction of a Board of Directors, with guidance from the Colorado State Chapter Executive Board and the Executive Board of P.E.O.
 International Sisterhood.
 As with any organization, CPCC incurs operational expenses.
 Unlike our chapters (local, state and International), CPCC does not charge membership dues.
-Our expenses are paid by the generous donations of individuals and Colorado P.E.O. chapters.
-These donations are separate and distinct from project donations designated for Chapter House and Marguerite Fund.
+Our operating expenses are paid with the generous donations of individuals and Colorado P.E.O. chapters, along with the interest and earnings from our restricted funds.

-How to ensure that donations, go to CPCC or to the intended project?
+How to ensure that donations go to the intended project?

 What are the fundraising guidelines for CPCC?